Taking the emotions out of investing

 5. Loss aversion

-Our brain is wired to avoid all threats, and they include financial pain.
+Our brain is wired to avoid all threats, and that includes financial pain.
 As such, loss aversion can manifest in being more prudent with your portfolio and choosing to invest in seemingly safer investment tools such as endowment insurance and fixed deposits.

 As a result of this bias, investors also tend to sell their winners too early and keep their losers too long.